Introduction

 Making sense of that code

-The second vector represents the total number of cases in each group.
 Notice that order matters there.
-If Professor X has 50 out of 100 A’s, make sure 50 and 100 both come first or both come second in their respective vectors!
+If Professor Arden has 50 A’s out of a group size of 100, make sure 50 and 100 both come first or both come second in their respective vectors!

 Frequency Table Needed